 After you create a PowerMetric, the discovery process begins!
-If you haven't created a PowerMetric yet, go here to learn how.
+If you haven't created one yet, go here to learn how.

 Exploring PowerMetrics to gain insight

-When you explore a PowerMetric, you are not altering the underlying PowerMetric data - you are selecting different options for viewing and processing the underlying data in an experimental, investigative way.
+When you explore a PowerMetric, you are not altering its underlying data - you are selecting different options for viewing and processing it in an experimental, investigative way.

 Changes made to a PowerMetric while in its Explore View are remembered and will display the next time you log in.

-You can enter a PowerMetric's Explore View from the PowerMetrics List page (where all of your PowerMetrics are displayed).
-You can also enter a PowerMetric's Explore View from within a PowerMetric dashboard.
+You can enter a PowerMetric's Explore View from the PowerMetrics List page (where all of your PowerMetrics are displayed) or from within a PowerMetric dashboard.

 To enter the Explore View for a PowerMetric from the PowerMetrics List page: